-The project activity and financial reports received by the ministry are used to monitor progress on key aspects of the TPAs.
+The reports received by the ministry are used to monitor progress on key aspects of projects and compliance with the TPAs.
 The ministry maintains an open dialogue with Recipients throughout the term of the TPA in support of continuous progress towards achievement of project goals and outcomes.